 What is the Ex-Dividend Date?

-The ex-dividend date is an investment term that specifies who between the seller and the new buyer owns the declared dividends.
-When a company announces a dividend, the board of directors set a record date when only shareholders recorded on the company’s books as shareholders are entitled to receive the dividends.
-The ex-dividend date is determined based on a stock exchange’s rules, and it is usually set one or two days before the record date.
+The ex-dividend date is an investment term that determines which stockholders are eligible to receive declared dividends.
+When a company announces a dividend, the board of directors set a record date.
+Only shareholders recorded on the company’s books as of that date are entitled to receive the dividends.
+The ex-dividend date is determined based on a stock exchange’s rules and is usually set one or two days before the record date.

 Important Dividend-Related Dates

 When the board of directors announces dividend payouts, there are several important dates that come into play:

 The dividend declaration date is the date when the board of directors announces that they will pay a dividend to shareholders.
 Most often, the company will issue a press release and/or publish the announcement on the company’s website.

 On the dividend declaration date, the directors also set the record date and ex-dividend date.
 New shareholders who buy shares at this time will get a share of the dividends.